Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Design Examples

 which is 2.34 dB.
-Fig. \ref{fig:1D_bw} shows the simulation results for this example.
-It is seen that the estimate 2.34 dB is very close to the actual gap at $P_{e}(L,\sigma_{1}^{2})\approx 10^{-5}$.
-This simulation indicates that the performance of the component codes is very important to the multilevel lattice.
-The gap to the Poltyrev capacity is largely due to the capacity losses of component codes.
+It is seen from Fig. \ref{fig:latticesser} that the estimate 2.34 dB is very close to the actual gap at $P_{e}(L,\sigma_{1}^{2})\approx 10^{-5}$.
+This simulation indicates that the gap to the Poltyrev capacity is largely due to the capacity losses of component codes.

-Thanks to density evolution \cite{mori}, the upper bound $\sum_{i\in \mathcal{A}}(\tilde{Z}(\tilde{W}_{N}^{(i)}))$ on the block error probability of a polar code with finite-length can be calculated numerically.
-According to \eqref{eqn:errorbound}, we plot the upper bound on the block error probability $P_{e}(L,\tilde{\sigma}^2)$ of the polar lattice in Fig. \ref{fig:1D_bw}, which is quite tight.
+A comparison between the polar lattice and Barnes-Wall lattice is also presented in Fig. \ref{fig:1D_bw}.
+The Barnes-Wall lattices are constructed from Reed-Muller codes at each partition level.
+By changing the Barnes-Wall rule (base on the hamming weight) to the capacity rule after channel polarization, it can be seen that the performance of the polar lattice is significantly improved.
+Thanks to density evolution \cite{mori}, the upper bound $\sum_{i\in \mathcal{A}}\big(Z(W_{N}^{(i)})\big)$ on the block error probability of a polar code with finite length can be calculated numerically.
+According to \eqref{eqn:errorbound}, we plot the upper bound on the block error probability $P_{e}(L,\sigma^2)$ of the polar lattice in Fig. \ref{fig:1D_bw}, which is quite tight.

-Now we revisit the Barnes-Wall lattice with its performance shown in Fig. \ref{fig:1D_bw}.
-We know that there are only 2 effective levels, but the Barnes-Wall lattice \eqref{eqn:BW1024} has $5$ levels for $N=1024$.
-The reason for its relatively poor performance is that it violates the capacity rule: at some levels, the rate of the code exceeds the capacity of the equivalent channel.
-For example, the rate of the first level is $0.01$, which exceeds the capacity of the first level.
-Another reason is the relatively weak error-correction ability of Reed-Muller codes.
-Therefore, the error probability of the first level will be high in the low VNR region.
-Also shown in Fig. \ref{fig:1D_bw} is our prior design \cite{Yan}, where we followed the structure of the Barnes-Wall lattice, but changed the Reed-Muller code to a polar code on each level.
-It is seen that replacing the Barnes-Wall rule with our new design yields significantly improved performance.

-We use the same multistage decoder for both polar lattices and Barnes-Wall lattices.
-Thus, the encoding and decoding complexity of polar lattices is almost the same as that of Barnes-Wall lattices.